marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 npx nx g @nrwl/angular:storybook-configuration lib1
 ```

-If there is part of this post that may be debatable, it will likely be in the changes of lib1's `project.json` file.
+Changes are needed for lib1's `project.json` file.
 Here is what changed:

 <script src="https://gist.github.com/marckassay/501d427426af1b820b4d06e6104f1435.js"></script>

 For `storybook` command of this library, notice lines 8 and 13.
-This library is using app1's configuration for Tailwind and Storybook.
+This library is using lib3's configuration for Tailwind and Storybook.
 At this moment, I'm content with this configuration, although you may desire an alternative.
 The same change to `storybook` command is applied to the `build-storybook` command of that same file.

 Modify `header.component.html` by moving current css into it component css file: